 Lincoln Population Growth

 In 2011, census estimates showed that Nebraska's population grew at a faster rate than the U.S. average for the past two years.
-Nebraska has been growing at a rate of around 1% since 2008, while the U.S. population posted its smallest growth since 1945 of just 0.84%.
-Nebraska, and Lincoln in particular, are growing as more people move to the area for jobs, as the state has consistently had one of the lowest unemployment rates in the country.
+Nebraska has been increasing at a rate of around 1% since 2008, while the U.S. population posted its smallest growth since 1945 of just 0.84%.
+Nebraska and Lincoln, in particular, are growing as more people move to the area for jobs, as the state has consistently had one of the lowest unemployment rates in the country.

 - Lincoln was named the healthiest city in the U.S. in 2008 and 2013 by the CDC.